Dart Container: Company history

 Dart Manufacturing Company was founded in 1937 by William F. Dart, a son of the founder of Dart National Bank.
 As a machine shop, it manufactured key rings, steel tape measures, and dog tags for the Department of Defense.
 It also created popular toy for kids, called Marble Race.

-His son, William A. Dart, graduated from University of Michigan with three degrees (metallurgy, mathematics, and engineering) and joined joined the family business in the late 1950s.
+His son, William A. Dart, graduated from University of Michigan with three degrees (metallurgy, mathematics, and engineering) and joined the family business in the late 1950s.
 They experimented with and perfected an expandable polystyrene (EPS) molding process, and shipped their first insulated foam cups in April 1960.
 They first developed a 6 oz. cup before expanding to 8, 10, and 12 ounces.
 Dart Container Corporation was incorporated in 1963.
+Among Dart's first major clients was Chick-fil-A, Sysco, and US Foods.
+It also sold to hospitals, schools, and sports stadiums.

 During the 1960s and '70s, Dart expanded to Pennsylvania, Illinois, California, and Texas.
-It also started making plastic dinnerware snd cutlery.
+It also started making plastic dinnerware and cutlery.
 In 1980, it opened a facility in Horse Cave, Kentucky.
 In 1981, the company filed a patent for a more user-friendly lid.
 It was a plastic disc with a press-down tab that allowed customers to drink while the lid was still on.
 Dart opened a facility in Plant City, Florida, in 1983, and another in Lodi, California, in 1984.
 A facility in Campbellford, Ontario in Canada was opened in 1985.
 Kenneth Dart became president in 1986.
 In 1996, the company expanded to Mexico, opening a facility in Atlacumulco.

 In 2006, Family Business Magazine ranked Dart Container 137th in its listing of family companies, with an estimated $1.1 billion in sales, and 4,950 employees.
 In 2007, Dart opened a facility in Tijuana, Mexico.
 At the time, the company had 7,500 employees and 16 million square feet of plant space worldwide.